Wee Cooper O'Fife

 "Wee Cooper O'Fife" (Roud 117) is a Scottish folk song about a cooper who has "a braw new wife" who will not cook, clean, and sew in case she "spoil her comely hue".
-A town in Fife is called Cupar; this is a pun.
+The title of the song is also a pun that plays on the name of Cupar, a town in Fife.

 Verses get added, with one version having him put a sheep skin jacket on her and beating it.
 It was recorded by Burl Ives on 11 February 1941 for his debut album Okeh Presents the Wayfaring Stranger.
 It has also been recorded by Hedy West, Ed McCurdy, and Ian Campbell.

 The Wee Cooper O'Fife is also the name of a Scottish country dance devised by Hugh Foss to fit the tune of the folk song, which is unusual in having ten-bar rather eight-bar phrases.